arbenson/fast-matmul/README.md

 on NERSC's Edison machine.
 The `MODE` variable specifies sequential or parallel mode.
 The `DEFINES` variable can specify the type of parallelism if running in parallel mode.
+The `DEFINES` variable also specifies the naming convention for BLAS routines.
+By default, names are considered to be like "dgemm".
+However, by defining BLAS_POST, names are considered to be like "dgemm_", i.e., the routines have a trailing underscore.
 The `MKL_ROOT` variable must be set for your machine.

 We did most testing using the Intel compiler (icpc).